MichaelPico/windows-setup/windows-setup/README.md

 irm "https://christitus.com/win" | iex
 ```

 This will launch the Chris Titus Tech Windows Utility.

-For more information about this utility, check out the [WinUtil GitHub repository](https://github.com/ChrisTitusTech/winutil).
+For more information, check out the [WinUtil GitHub repository](https://github.com/ChrisTitusTech/winutil).

-## Step 1: Install Essential Programs

-Once the utility is open, navigate to the **Install** tab and select the desired applications, last time they were:
+Once the utility is open:

-- 7-Zip
+1. Navigate to the **Tweaks** tab
+2. Select the **Standard** preset configuration
+3. Review the tweaks that will be applied
+4. Click **Run Tweaks** to apply the standard configuration

+## Step 3: Review and Customize Additional Preferences

+Still in the Chris Titus Tech Windows Utility **Tweaks** tab:

+1. Go through each category of tweaks
+2. Review all available preferences
+3. Customize any additional settings based on your personal requirements

+You can also optionally install additional programs from the **Install** tab:

 - Adobe Acrobat Reader
-- AutoHotkey
-- .NET Desktop Runtime 8
-- .NET Desktop Runtime 9
-- Firefox
-- Git
-- NuGet
 - Paint.NET
-- Postman
-- PowerShell
-- PowerToys
-- Python3
 - qBittorrent
 - VLC (Video Player)
-- VS Code

-After selecting all programs, click **Install Selected** to begin the installation process.

-## Step 2: Apply Standard Tweaks

-Navigate to the **Tweaks** tab and:

-1. Select the **Standard** preset configuration
-2. Review the tweaks that will be applied
-3. Click **Run Tweaks** to apply the standard configuration

-## Step 3: Review and Customize Preferences

-Still in the **Tweaks** tab:

-1. Go through each category of tweaks
-2. Review all available preferences
-3. Customize any additional settings based on your personal requirements

 ## Step 4: Clone Repository and Apply Configurations